Pulisic injury update: Chelsea, USMNT star suffers setback

 Chelsea and USMNT fans will be waiting anxiously to find out if Pulisic’s latest setback is a lengthy one.

-After his superb displays over the international break, and a goal early on for Chelsea against West Brom, this was the last thing Pulisic wanted as the Blues have a huge UEFA Champions League and FA Cup semifinals coming up, as well as the intense battle for the top four.
+After his superb displays over the international break, and a goal early on for Chelsea against West Brom, this was the last thing Pulisic wanted as the Blues have a huge UEFA Champions League quarterfinal against Porto and FA Cup semifinal against Man City coming up, as well as the intense battle for the top four.

 Tuchel reacts to ‘wake up call’ as 10-man Chelsea implode